JaneliaSciComp/neuronbridge-precompute-scripts/README.md

         split_gal4.json
 ```
 - filenames are specified in `global-cdsparams.sh` as `EM_INPUT` etc.
-- each json file is mid-sized, ~5-500Mb
+- each json file is mid-sized, up to ~700Mb
 - optional: run `util/find-mip-mismatches.py <mips dir> <aggregate mips file>`; expected output is `ID sets match`
     + there will likely be many duplicates; this is fine, as (eg) multiple channels will count as duplicates
     + however, there should be no IDs in the directory that are not in the aggregate file; if that happens, it will cause problems later; the website will show images in the initial line/body ID search that will not have search results

 ## Step 2: Compute color depth matches

+This is the initial search step.

 ### Count data input